 Free Hotel Redemption

 While the airline redemptions can be complicated, using hotel points is much more straightforward.
-We already had about 50,000 Hilton Honors points, so we signed up for the Amex Hilton Ascend credit card.
+We already had about 50,000 Hilton Honors points, so we signed up for the Amex Hilton Ascend credit card back then.
 After the signup bonus (100k Hilton points at the time we signed up) and spending to meet the spending threshold to earn the signup bonus (an additional 15k in Hilton points), we were quickly able to earn 165,000 Hilton Honors points.
 However, this was the old offer and the new offer for the American Express Hilton Honors Surpass card is now 130,000 points.

 The price for Hilton award nights can fluctuate, but the Conrad Hilton Bali’s standard room was 33k points/night.
 That means we could book five nights with our 165k points.
 However, when booking four nights with Hilton Honors points, Hilton gives you the fifth night completely free.
 So instead of only five nights, our 165k Hilton points allowed us to book six nights at the Conrad Hilton Bali for 165,000.
 So not only will be we flying in business and first-class to/from Bali, but we’ll also be staying at the Conrad Hilton Bali – all using credit card points!

 Hotel points are generally much less lucrative than airline points and have a completely different valuation.
 For example, the cash value of our six-night stay at the Conrad Hilton Bali is $1453 (just over $242/night) and we don’t have to pay any taxes or fees out of pocket.
 Considering we earned the vast majority of our Hilton points with a credit card sign up, this is an incredible deal.
 That breaks down to roughly 0.9 cents/point, which obviously pales in comparison to the valuation from our award flight redemptions, but shows how having 165k hotel points can be deceiving.